neondatabase/website/content/docs/guides/logical-replication-guide.md

 ---
 title: Get started with logical replication
-subtitle: Learn how to stream data from Neon to external data platforms and services
+subtitle: Learn how to replicate data to and from your Neon Postgres database
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2024-08-07T11:38:14.263Z'